 David Francis also relies heavily on rattan, as well as other fast-growing, renewable materials such as bamboo and abaca, for its furniture.
 Any hardwoods that it does use are plantation-grown, leaving forests intact.
 The same goes for Selamat.
 A member of the Sustainable Furnishings Council, it uses teak only from sustainably managed plantations along with rapid-growth rattan and jute.

 Similar to sustainably managed plantations are responsibly managed forests that meet the rigorous standards of the Forest Stewardship Council (FSC).
-International Home Miami and Southern Komfort are among the manufacturers that use FSC-certified wood (in both cases, eucalyptus wood) exclusively.
+Southern Komfort is among the manufacturers that use FSC-certified wood (in its case, eucalyptus wood) exclusively.
 Ethnicraft has earned FSC Chain of Custody (COC) certification, which ensures that every company throughout its supply chain meets FSC standards.